Skip to content

 • Port

-• User credentials: The account you use must have admin permission.
+• User credentials: The username and password you enter.

 • Shared credentials: Optionally, you can use shared credentials from your credential provider (CyberArk is the only credential provider currently supported by TLS Protect Cloud).
 To use this option, first set up the connection to CyberArk.